 The two sports introduced last time, rugby sevens and golf, will maintain their place in the Games alongside the return of a men’s baseball competition and women’s softball competition, while karate, sport climbing, surfing and skateboarding were also selected for entry into the 2021 Games for the first time.

 Navigate Australia’s Olympic Team by sport

 Archery | Artistic swimming | Athletics | Badminton | Baseball | Basketball | Beach volleyball | Boxing | Canoeing | Cycling | Diving | Equestrian | Fencing | Field hockey | Football | Golf | Gymnastics | Handball | Judo | Karate | Modern pentathlon | Rowing | Rugby sevens | Sailing | Shooting | Skateboarding | Softball | Sport climbing | Surfing | Swimming | Table tennis | Taekwondo | Tennis | Triathlon | Volleyball | Water polo | Weightlifting | Wrestling

 To qualify for the Olympics, an Australian athlete must be nominated by their national federation.
 This is done either by being part of one of the various teams, success at a national championship or by achieving a set score or time at approved events throughout the year.

-After nomination, an athlete must then be selected by the AOC before making the team.
-The AOC’s Selection Committee assesses every athlete on the Selection Criteria for their sport.
+After nomination, an athlete must then be selected by the Australian Olympic Committee (AOC) before making the team.
+The AOC’s Selection Committee assesses every athlete on the selection criteria for their sport.
 This document includes assessments on the athlete’s behaviour, anti-doping status, as well as some administrative criteria.
-It is only after the athlete has been vetted by the Selection Committee that their selection for the Olympic team is confirmed.
+It is only after the athlete has been vetted by the selection committee that their selection for the Olympic team is confirmed.